-Ps: Compared with tomorrow is another day, I prefer these two paragraphs: the first paragraph is the casual remarks of Mrs. Fontaine when Scarlett's mother died when she was comforting her.
+Ps: Compared with tomorrow being another day, I prefer these two paragraphs: the first paragraph is the casual remarks of Mrs. Fontaine when Scarlett's mother died when she was comforting her.
 When I saw this, I repeatedly read the text a lot.
 Over and over, I'm sure it's true even now.

 "It is very unfortunate for a woman, child, to have to deal with a situation that is worse than she might be because once she has dealt with the worst, she has nothing to fear.

 But if a woman has Don't be afraid of anything, that's bad.
 You think I don't understand what you just said - what you've been through?
 No, I do.
 I'm your age, . . . um, yes Yes, as I said, that was fifty years ago.
 Since then, I have not been afraid of anything or anyone, because I have seen the worst possible situation.

 Fear robs me of a great deal of happiness and causes me a lot of trouble, and God intends to make women timid, so a woman who is not afraid is always a little bit abnormal...
 Scarlett, you should keep something Let yourself be afraid—it's like keeping something to cherish..."